exercism/automated-tests/README.md

 ## The Interface

-The interface has not yet been defined.
+The interface that test runners must conform to is defined in [docs/interface.md](docs/interface.md).

 ## Copyright